scverse/rapids_singlecell/docs/Installation.md

 pip install 'rapids-singlecell[rapids12]' --extra-index-url=https://pypi.nvidia.com #CUDA12

 ```
-It is important to ensure that the CUDA environment is set up correctly so that RAPIDS and Cupy can locate the necessary libraries.
+It is important to ensure that the CUDA environment is set up correctly so that RAPIDS and CuPy can locate the necessary libraries.

 ```{note}
 If you are using `python=3.12` with `uv`, you might need to add the `--index-strategy=unsafe-best-match` flag to ensure compatibility.